Zwemvest/QuestForTheFrozenFlame/docs/Backstory/NPCs/Broken-Tusk/Grandfather-Eiwa.md

 | Good at              |                                                                      |
 | In Summary           |                                                                      |

-*[[Xiat]]'s note: Everything flaps when he talks.
+*[Xiat](Xiat)'s note: Everything flaps when he talks.
 Guess even elves start to suffer from wrinkles when they grow ancient.*